CNJerry-IvanovVyacheslav/Get_Away/README.md

 ## Latest Updates

-- When opening the app, the last played card is now displayed.
+- When opening the app, the last played map is now displayed.
 - Now there are different buttons for creating a new map and changing the old one.
 - The design of the screens for the horizontal mode has been changed.